|Nutrition Facts (per serving)|

 Add the potatoes and 1/2 cup of the chicken broth to the skillet with the vegetables, and cook until the liquid has evaporated.
 Add more liquid in small amounts if necessary, and continue to cook just until the potatoes are just tender.

 Stir the sausage into the potato mixture, and let the filling cool.
 Season with salt and pepper to taste.

 Divide the empanada dough into about 12 pieces (for medium-large empanadas), and roll each piece into a circle.

 Fill each circle of dough with a couple of tablespoons of filling.
 Wet the edges of the dough lightly with water and fold the circle of dough in half, sealing the filling inside.
 Press the edges firmly to seal.

-Brush the empanadas lightly with the egg yolk and place them on a baking sheet.
-Bake empanadas for 25-20 minutes, or until puffed and golden brown.
+Brush the empanadas lightly with the egg yolk, and place them on a baking sheet.
+Bake empanadas for 25 to 20 minutes, or until puffed and golden brown.

 Serve empanadas warm or at room temperature.